SDC-2207-Group3/Q-and-A-server/README.md

 ## Future Improvements

-For further improvement, I would consider vertically scaling to a more powerful operating system.
+For further improvement, I would consider vertically scaling to a more powerful AWS instance.
 Adding additional indexes to the database would also be a simple addition to improve query time.

 ## Further Documentation